mstniy/cuda_virtual_interplay/README.md

 This library lets you smoothly migrate such objects from the host to the device and back.

 ## How does it work?
+If not asked to migrate virtual bases, it simply move constructs the objects on the host/device to fix their vtable.
-For each most derived type, the library constructs two objects, one on the host and one on the device.
+If asked to migrate virtual bases, the library constructs, for each most derived type, two objects, one on the host and one on the device.
 It assumes that all the positions where these objects differ are part of the vtable.
 During migrations, bytes that are determined to belong to vtables are fixed.

 It requires that:
 * Your GPU supports unified memory (everything above and including Kepler supports it)
 * Memory layouts of objects are the same on both the host and the device (unlikely to be true on Windows, not tested)
-* The classes to be migrated are default- and move-constructible
+* The classes to be migrated are move-constructible
-* The classes to be migrated do not need to be destructed after being moved
+* The classes to be migrated do not need to be destructed after being move constructed

+It can also migrate classes with virtual bases.
+In this case it also requires that:

+* The classes to be migrated are default-constructible
-* The default constructor always initializes data fields to the same value, or does not initialize them
+* The default constructor either always initializes data fields to the same value, or does not initialize them.
 So this won't work:

     class A
     {